We have a story to tell...

 But the question is, how will this story end?

 Ryuutama is a Japanese Tabletop Roleplaying Game created as a response to the Dungeons & Dragons boom once the game hit the region.
 Also referred to as "The Natural Fantasy RPG", the game has a heavy focus on travel, character conditions, friendship, and adventure.
 Most experience that characters receive isnt about taking down monsters, but for getting across harsh terrain and finding new towns and locations.
 Classes are also not just Barbarians, Paladins and Thieves, they are Merchants, Healers, and Nobles who travel together with a similar goal in mind.

 Of course, thats not the only thing you can do with this game.
 Probably the most well-known mechanic of this game is the inclusion of a required GMPC known as a Ryuujin, a race of demigod dragons who are tasked to bring stories of commoners to a greater dragon and feed it these tales until they are ready to leave.
 The more stories the Ryuujin gather, the more powerful their dragon becomes, and said Ryuujin gains benefits from being in multiple campaigns by gaining more abilities.
 Each Ryuujin type has their own powers, abilities, and story types they excel at.
 If your story is a very simple yet long trip across the nation, use the green Ryuujin, or if your story is about a brewing war on the verge of ignition, use the red Ryuujin.

-The game was released as a Japan and never received an English translation until 2014 where a team started a Kickstarter to translate the book.
+The game never received an English translation for a while after its original Japanese release, until 2014 where a team started a Kickstarter to fund a translation of the book.
 Official PDF and Physical copies were released in 2015.